MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-transform-kql-database.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see: [Real-Time Intelligence tutorial part 2: Get data in the Real-Time hub](tutorial-2-get-real-time-events.md).

 In this part of the tutorial, you learn how to use an update policy to transform data in a KQL Database in Real-Time Intelligence.
+Update policies are automation mechanisms triggered when new data is written to a table.
+They eliminate the need for special orchestration by running a query to transform the ingested data and save the result to a destination table.
+Multiple update policies can be defined on a single table, allowing for different transformations and saving data to multiple tables simultaneously.
+The target tables can have a different schema, retention policy, and other policies from the source table.

 ## Create target table